 By proposing these three inspection galleries, Bentham addressed the problem of inspecting all inmates.
 However, he created a new problem: From no central point was it now be possible to see all activity, as the floor plans below show.
 The panoramic view below shows the superintendent’s actual field of view, from which he could see into no more than four complete cells at a time.
 The view from the center was not, in fact, all-seeing.
 Guards would have to walk a continuous circuit round-and-round, as if on a treadmill.
 They, too, are prisoners to the architecture.

 Guard’s cone of vision

 Author’s images from computer model

 The intervening stairwells and inspection corridors between the perimeter cells and the central tower might have allowed inspectors to see into the cells.
 Yet these same architectural features would also have impeded the inmates’ view toward the central rotunda.
 Bentham claimed this rotunda could become a chapel, and that inmates could hear the sermon and view the religious ceremonies without ever needing to leave their cells.
 The blinds, normally closed, could be opened up for viewing the chapel.

 Rotunda with blinds closed

 Rotunda with blinds opened

-Bentham’s suggestion is problematic.
+Bentham’s suggestion was problematic.
 The two cross sections above show that, although some of the inmates could see the chapel from their cells, most would be unable to do so.

-In spite of all these obvious faults in panopticon design, Bentham still claims that all inmates and activities are immediately visible and controlled from a single central point.
-When the superintendent or visitor arrives, no sooner is he announced that “the whole scene opens instantaneously to his view,” Bentham writes.
+In spite of all these obvious faults in panopticon design, Bentham still claimed that all inmates and activities were immediately visible and controlled from a single central point.
+When the superintendent or visitor arrives, no sooner is he announced that “the whole scene opens instantaneously to his view,” Bentham wrote.